christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 # Cross entropy in practice

-Two problems arise: first, most mathematical functions do not output a probability that sums to 1.
+Two problems arise: first, most mathematical functions do not output a probability vector which values sum to 1.
 Second, how do I evaluate the true distribution $$ \tilde{p} $$ ?

 #### Normalizing model outputs

-Usually, we transforming any model output into a probability that sums to 1 is usually performed thanks to a softmax function set on top of the model outputs :
+Usually, we transform any model output into a probability that sums to 1 is usually performed thanks to a softmax function set on top of the model outputs :

 $$ x \xrightarrow{f} o = f(x) = \{o_c\}_c \xrightarrow{softmax} \{p_c\}_c $$